Qualifications and courses

 Find a course by code

 Get help with study advice and planning.
 UC is here to help you make an informed decision about what qualification might be right for you, or which courses to take.

 If you left school with few or no qualifications, or if you lack the English language requirements to qualify for admission, UC has transition programmes to help you take the first step towards a degree level qualification.

-If you are a High School student anywhere in Aotearoa New Zealand you can become a STAR student and enrol in first-year degree-level courses while you are in Year 12 or 13.
-Some courses are offered both on campus and by distance.
+If you are a secondary school student anywhere in Aotearoa New Zealand, you can become a STAR student and enrol in first-year degree-level courses while you are in Year 12 or 13.
+Courses are offered both on campus where you will study alongside UC students, and by distance study.

 UC transition to study programme for first year students